Minerva Pool Walking Track in Dharawal National Park

 Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your inbox!

-The walking track to Minerva Pool is relatively easy and is suitable for all fitness levels.
-However, there are a few steep sections, and the surface is rough at times, so we recommend wearing proper hiking shoes.
+The walking track to Minerva Pool is relatively easy, suitable for all fitness levels.
+However, with a few steep sections and a sometimes-rough surface, we recommend wearing hiking shoes.

-At that signpost (see above), turn right and stay on the fire trail until you arrive at an intersection with a Minerva Pool sign.
-At that intersection, turn left, heading into the bush.
+At the signpost (see above), turn right and follow the fire trail until you reach an intersection marked by a Minerva Pool sign.
+At this intersection, turn left to head into the bush.

 Fire trail to Minerva Pool